 Three Ways to Welcome Spring in British Columbia’s Fraser Valley

-Spring has sprung after a long winter in the Fraser Valley– at my house, it snowed for the first time on October 1 and I am sure that I saw flakes falling from the sky on April 1.
+Spring has sprung after a long winter in the Fraser Valley – at my house, it snowed for the first time on October 1 and I am sure that I saw flakes falling from the sky on April 1.
 Don’t get me wrong, I love winter, but I am ready to welcome the next season with open arms.
 Here are three ways to welcome spring here in the Fraser Valley.

-Tiptoe Through the Tulips at Tulips of the Valley, Chilliwack BC
+Tiptoe Through the Tulips at Harrison Tulip Festival

 To me, nothing says spring like tulips.
 When those flowers start poking their way through the soil, I know that it is time to put away my winter boots and break out my flats.
-At Tulips of the Valley in Chilliwack, the only boots you will be needing are rubber – especially if you visit the 20+ acre tulip fields after it has been raining.
+At Harrison Tulip Festival (formerly Chilliwack Tulip Festival) the only boots you will be needing are rubber – especially if you visit the 109-acre farm with over 10-million tulips after it has been raining.

 Take a Waterfall Walk at Flood Falls, Hope BC